Preview the resolved configuration

 # Preview just the Lucee configuration

-lucli server start --dry-run --include-lucee
+lucli server start --dry-run --include lucee

-# Preview everything
+# Preview everything for server start

-lucli server start --dry-run --include-all
+lucli server start --dry-run --include all

 Use Cases

-1. Verify Lucee Configuration (--include-lucee)
+1. Verify Lucee Configuration (--include lucee)

 When to use: